pengzhao-life/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image1]

 To capture good driving behavior, I recorded one lap on track one using center lane driving.
-Here is an example image of center lane driving.
-They are left image, center, and right respectively:
+Here is an example including left image, center, and right respectively:

 Left                       |  Center                   |Right :-------------------------:|:-------------------------:|:-------------------------: